djblue/dotfiles/README.md

 ### Removing

-To remove plug-ins, simply delete the folder in the vim/bundle directory and remove the entry in the vim.sh script.
+To remove plug-ins, simply delete the folder in the vim/bundle directory.

 ### Upgrading

-All plug-ins are upgraded as when you run the install.sh script.
-So to update again, simply run the script again.
+To upgrade vim plug-ins simply run the git command:

+    git submodule foreach git pull origin master